ChaosData/limberer/README.md

 ### Custom Sections

-Custom sections ("sections") are a mix of Markdown (and, in some cases, HTML), where most document content is written.
-A section can begin with a block of Markdown metadata:
+Custom sections ("sections") are a mix of Markdown (and, in some cases, HTML), with support for Mustache expressions (using the TOML configuration), where most document content is written.
+A section can begin with a block of Markdown
+metadata:

 ```markdown
 ---